oscott/manifest/kpt.md

 Major activities that Koept will undertake in doing this include:
 - the fundraising and completion of capital projects;
 - embarking upon new partnerships that open new opportunities;
-- developing Koept’s  offer;
+- developing Koept’s spatial offering;
-- an enhanced programme of employee engagement.
+- an enhanced programme of collaborator engagement and development.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbOTc1MzkyMjI3LC00NTAxMjQxNTUsMTg1Mj
+eyJoaXN0b3J5IjpbMTQyODExNTUyMywtNDUwMTI0MTU1LDE4NT
-U4ODY0NV19
+I1ODg2NDVdfQ==
 -->